 The film’s few fans would be quick to point out that the other part of the problem is the averse publicity leading up to the release.
 It’s simply incorrect to say that embarrassing advance publicity results in box-office failure all of the time or even most of the time.
 Apocalypse Now, Dances with Wolves and Beatty’s own Reds all suffered from advance reports at least as devastating as those that preceded the release of Ishtar.
 Those films wound up as fiscal, critical and award-winning triumphs because the finished products justified the expense and perfectionism.
 If audiences like a film, they quickly forget the advance buzz.
 Hoffman’s Tootsie and Rain Man (it just so happens that Ishtar was released in between) overcame bad press because they were classics which had their own identity.
 He had a reputation as the angst-ridden method actor who eats up time and budget trying to determine his character’s motivation, so much so that his character in Tootsie is almost like him.

 This combination of Hoffman’s self-deprecation and gratitude for becoming a successful actor is best personified when his character pretends to be a woman in a way that must have given confidence to Robin Williams when starring in Mrs. Doubtfire.
 When Hoffman’s Michael Dorsey dresses up as Dorothy Michaels, he shows the joy of acting – it is as much to do with self-denial as self-expression.
-As remarkable of an achievement that it was, Hoffman is really not a comic actor.
+As remarkable of an accomplishment that it was, Hoffman is really not a comic actor.
 His intensity and interiority are too introspective for the mimesis that comic acting requires.
 Peter Sellers told an interviewer about his own attitude towards comedy – he conceptualized a character with the voice first.
 Once he had the voice, the rest of the characterization would follow.
 This is different from the method techniques of relaxation and affective memory.
 The most excruciating moments in Ishtar come during the Hoffman character’s crisis of self-confidence.

 You can imagine him drawing on memories of the early days as struggle when trying again to become one of those failed performers who he managed to conjure in the midst of his speech at the 1980 Academy Awards.
 This wrecks the comedy’s tempo by introducing a jarring tone into farce, and never lets us forget Hoffman.
 Method actors have excelled at comedy only when they managed (as Paul Newman has on several occasions) to forget Konstantin Stanislavski and take up Bertolt Brecht i.e. making comedy out of the very act of performance.
 Tootsie (1982) was funny partly because Hoffman was surrounded by funny people, especially Bill Murray.
 Hoffman could play off these comedians and also let them set the pace.
 Beatty (who is not intrinsically funny) did the same thing in his comedy, Heaven Can Wait (1978).
 Both forgot to do it here, with the unsurprising result that the best reviews went to the only comedian in the film – Charles Grodin (who went on to act at odds with Robert De Niro in Midnight Run).